 Although fiber patch cords have been common for many years, there are still some myths about them.

-Some people think that fiber jumper is more expensive than its counterpart copper.
-Actually, since manufacturing costs become down with each passing day, patch cord is less costly than the equivalent copper installation.
-Once deployed, the subsequent patch cord maintenance cost is also significantly less what copper requires.
+Some people think that fiber jumper is more expensive than its copper counterpart.
+Actually, since manufacturing costs become lower, the patch cord manufacturing has become less costly than the equivalent copper solutions.
+Once deployed, the subsequent patch cord maintenance cost is also significantly less than that of the copper cabling.

 It’s true that when terminating fiber cable, attention and care should be taken to avoid breaking the glass core, and some may think that patch cord is very fragile.
 But in practical use, fiber jumper has proven to be more robust than copper, able to withstand a higher pulling tension than copper, rated for larger temperature ranges.